1lann/cete/README.md

 ![Cete benchmarks](https://chuie.io/cete.png)

 Cete is typically twice as fast as Storm for concurrent operations, and BoltHold was magnitudes slower than either.
 Cete is actually quite slow when it comes to sequential write operations (and isn't shown here), so it's strongly recommended to write concurrently.
 Cete also fairs similarly to Storm with sequential reads.

-## Examples

-The following examples don't handle errors for the sake of example.
-It is strongly recommended to handle errors as the library will not print out when errors occur (unless it detects a corrupt index).

 ### Filtering